ShivankK26/Docker-Learnings/README.md

 # Docker Learnings

 Welcome to the Docker Learnings Repository!
-This Repository contains all the source code and resources needed to learn how to dockerize various applications, including a MERN application, React application, Vite application, and Next.js app.
+This Repository contains all the Source Code and resources needed to learn how to Dockerize various applications, including a MERN application, React application, Vite application, and Next.js app.

 ## Table of Contents